New Kids in Town: Masontown upends Carmichaels, 9-3

-CARMICHAELS -- Masontown might be in its first year of play in the Fayette County Baseball League, but it showed the poise of a veteran squad Tuesday night for a 9-3 victory over Carmichaels.
+CARMICHAELS — Masontown might be in its first year of play in the Fayette County Baseball League, but it showed the poise of a veteran squad during a 9-3 victory over Carmichaels on July 14.

-The victory tightened the FCBL standings as the league moves into the halfway point of the 12-game schedule.
-Carmichaels remains in first place at 5-2, one game ahead of Masontown (4-2) in the win column.
-Mill Run and Mitch's Bail Bonds are both 2-3 and the Fayette Raiders are 1-4.

 “We’re still growing.
 We’re getting better and better as we go along,” said Masontown manager John Palmer.
 “We’re a hot team right now.
 We’re hot with our bats for the last four games in a row.